-- Give user control to manipulate the HTML content
+- Gives user control to manipulate the HTML content.

 - Lightweight and easy to learn.

-- It can be used for either front-end or back-end development.
+- Usable for both front-end or back-end web development.

-- An interpreted programming language, which makes it easy to debug.
+- JS is an interpreted programming language, which makes it easy to debug.

 - It has various powerful libraries.